CLIMATE SYSTEM DYNAMICS GROUP

 Latest Group News

-Check out our recent paper led by Jitendra Singh on the risk of future concurrent drought events.
+Check out our recent paper led by graduate student Ali Fallah on the impact of vegetation assimilation on flash drought detection and characteristics.

 News Archive